RecordsKeeper/multichain/docs/source/gettingstarted.rst

 .. code-block:: bash

-    rkd recordskeeper@35.172.1.247:7345 -daemon
+    rkd recordskeeper@35.172.1.247:7895 -daemon

-When you run the above commands the create a node connected to the RecordsKeeper Main node.
-The command will automatically sets the permissions and consensus required for the Blockchain.
+When you run the above commands, they create a node connected to the RecordsKeeper Main node.
+The command will automatically set the permissions and consensus required for the blockchain.

-RecordsKeeper Testnet is a complete open Blockchain, when you connect to the Testnet you will have the permissions to connect, send, recieve and mine but the RecordsKeeper Mainnet is currently under consensus rule for a certain number of Blocks (You can read more about that in the `RecordsKeeper Whitepaper <https://www.recordskeeper.co/wp-content/uploads/2016/11/rk_whitepaper.pdf>`_) to avoid takeovers.
-When you connect to the RecordsKeeper Mainnet, you will recieve an address.
+RecordsKeeper Testnet is a complete open blockchain.
+When you connect to the Testnet, you will have the permissions to connect, send, receive and mine, but the RecordsKeeper Mainnet is currently under consensus rule for a certain number of blocks (You can read more about that in the `RecordsKeeper Whitepaper <https://www.recordskeeper.co/wp-content/uploads/2016/11/rk_whitepaper.pdf>`_) to avoid takeovers.
+When you connect to the RecordsKeeper Mainnet, you will receive an address.
 You can send that address to us through `RecordsKeeper Mining Permission <https://www.recordskeeper.co/contact-us/>`_ .

 Interactive Command Line Mode
 -----------------------------

-Before we proceed, let’s enter interactive mode so we can issue commands to interact with RecordsKeeper Blockchain.
+Before we proceed, let’s enter interactive mode so we can issue commands to interact with the RecordsKeeper blockchain.

 Testnet